 REMOVE A TREE

 You can use one to remove a tree by creating your own intricate pulley system to uproot a leaning tree, which might require constant adjustments.
-By using one lever chain hoist in this situation, the person could have gotten the job done in no time with minimal effort due to the lifting capabilities of the manual chain hoist.
+By using one lever chain hoist in this situation, the person could have gotten the job done in no time with minimal effort due to the lifting capabilities.

 LIFT A GARDEN TRACTOR 3-4 FEET